merely-useful/py-rse/index.md

 ### License and README files {#git-cmdline-ex-boilerplate}

-When we initialized our GitHub repo, we didn't add a `README.md` or license file.
+When we initialized our remote `zipf` GitHub repo, we didn't add a `README.md` or license file.
 If we had,
 what would have happened when we tried to link our local and remote repositories?